onap/doc/docs/guides/onap-documentation/index.rst

 contribute to the ONAP documentation project.

 Currently some content resides also in the Developer Guide.
-This is subject to be reviewed, updated and migrated to the ONAP Documenation Guide.
+This is subject to be reviewed, updated and migrated to the ONAP Documentation Guide.

 .. toctree::
    :maxdepth: 1

+   introduction.rst
    setup-of-a-doc-dev-system.rst
+   style-guide-content.rst
+   templates/index.rst